Paul McNulty

-Paul Joseph McNulty (born January 31, 1958) is an American attorney and university administrator who is currently the ninth president of Grove City College.
+Paul Joseph McNulty (born January 31, 1958) is an American attorney and university administrator who, in 2025, concluded his tenure as the ninth president of Grove City College.
 He served as the Deputy Attorney General of the United States from March 17, 2006, to July 26, 2007.
 Prior to that, he was the U.S. Attorney for the Eastern District of Virginia.

 He was nominated as U.S. Attorney by President George W. Bush and confirmed on September 14, 2001.
 McNulty was nominated to the position of Deputy Attorney General on October 20, 2005, following the withdrawal of Timothy Flanigan's candidacy.
 McNulty was sworn into office on March 17, 2006.
 He replaced acting Deputy Attorney General Robert McCallum Jr. McNulty graduated from Grove City College, a small Christian school in western Pennsylvania, in 1980.
 He received his Juris Doctor (J.D.) from the Capital University School of Law in 1983.

 As a U.S. Attorney, McNulty is most noted for overseeing the prosecution of a number of high-profile cases, including those against terror suspects John Walker Lindh, Ahmed Omar Abu Ali and Zacarias Moussaoui.
 Before becoming a U.S. Attorney, McNulty directed President Bush's transition team for the Department of Justice and then served as Principal Associate Attorney General.
-From 1990 to 1993, under President George H. W. Bush, McNulty was the Justice Department's director of policy and its chief spokesman.
+From 1990 to 1993, under President George H. W. Bush, McNulty was the Justice Department's director of policy.

-On July 30, 2007, McNulty announced that he would be joining the law firm of Baker & McKenzie LLP as a partner in their Washington, D.C., office.
+On July 30, 2007, McNulty announced that he would be joining the law firm of Baker McKenzie as a partner in their Washington, D.C., office.

 On May 16, 2014, Grove City College named McNulty their ninth president.
 He also serves on the board of trustees of the Trinity Forum.